A few days ago I found an interesting tweet: the posted code runs faster on Java, rather than on Go.

 Safer Language Will Save You HOURS of Debugging

-Take a look on this tweet:
+Take a look at this tweet: